ArtVargas/RejexinJavascriptTutorial/Tutorial/gist-template.md

 ### Quantifiers

+In regular expressions, quantifiers are metacharacters that specify how many times the previous character or group should be matched.
+Quantifiers will allow you to specify the number of occurrences of a character or group which will make the process of matching patterns with varying lengths much more simpler.
+For our Regex, ? is the preceding quantifier which in terms states that the preceding character is options.
+This will indicate that the  # in the Regex is optional, and in 6 character hex codes.
+Example: #FF0000 OR FF0000.
+The ? means that there can be a 0 or 1 occurrence which will either show up all at once or not at all and if the string starts with  # it will be matched but, even without including the  #, it will still match if it follows the other quantifiers.
+Other 2 quantifiers are {6} and {3}.
+These set character amounts that the Regex looks to match with since in this case hex values can come in 6 characters (#FF0000) or 3 characters (#F00).

 ### OR Operator

+The OR Operator allows you to search for 2 different matches which will essentially match 1 or match 2.
+In our Regex: [a-f0-9]{6}|[a-f0-9]{3}, the OR operator is in the middle.
+It is looking to match 6 characters with a character class of a-f0-9, or in this case 3 characters with a character class of a-f0-9.

 ### Character Classes

+Character classes are very much intertwined with bracket expressions.
+Inside the bracket expression is the Character Class which determines the characters and numbers that will be used for matching.
+The most basic form of a character class is to simply just place a set of characters side-by-side within square brackets.
+For our Regex `[a-f0-9]``, a-f because hex values use a-f and don’t go to z.
+0-9 are the numbers that will be primarily used in hex codes so that the given numbers will match.

 ### Flags

 ### Grouping and Capturing

 ### Bracket Expressions

+Bracket expressions are an expression that are set within brackets.
+It’s self explanatory in the name but they add great value due to setting the character and number set that the Regex will then match with.
+Example: [a-f0-9]{6} This will set the character and will be then used for matching the hex values that are essentially 6 characters long. [a-f0-9]{3}This will set the character that will be used for matching containing hex values that are only 3 characters long in this example.

 ### Greedy and Lazy Match